💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 - Real estate—20 or 25 years

 Lendio isn’t your typical lender.
 In fact, it doesn’t provide loans at all.
-Confused why they made our list?
+Confused as to why they made our list?
 Think of them as the Kayak or Expedia of business loans.
 Lendio’s online marketplace matches the borrower with a lender.
 Its proprietary algorithm aggregates loan options from networks of business lenders, including traditional banks, to help you find the right option for your business.

 Although Lendio provides a slew of loan options for small businesses, browse other lenders if you’re looking for fast funding.
 Unfortunately, SBA loans through Lendio can take up to 30 to 90 days to fund.
-To help navigate your SBA loan options, we recommend contacting your personal loan manager.
+To help navigate your SBA loan options, we recommend contacting your loan manager.